Prediction with Unpredictable Feature Evolution: Experiments

 \subsection{Compared Approaches and Settings}

-We compare our PUFE with five approaches.
-In the first approach, once the feature space changed, the online gradient descent algorithm will be invoked from scratch, named as NOGD (Naive Online Gradient Descent).
-The second and third one are called ROGD-u (Updating Recovered Online Gradient Descent) and ROGD-f (Fixed Recovered Online Gradient Descent).
-They both utilize the model learned from the previous feature space by online gradient descent to predict on the recovered data.
-The fourth and the fifth one are named as FESL-c and FESL-s respectively, from~\cite{DBLP:conf/nips/Hou0Z17}, which use the exponential of loss to update the weight of base models and with complete overlapping period.
-The difference between them is that FESL-c combines the base models and FESL-s selects the best base model.
+Since we focus on FESL, we compare our PUFE with five baselines which are all introduced in FESL~\cite{DBLP:conf/nips/Hou0Z17}: \begin{itemize} \item NOGD: Abbreviation of ``Naive Online Gradient Descent''.
+Once the feature space changed, the online gradient descent algorithm will be invoked from scratch. \item ROGD-f: Abbreviation of ``Fixed Recovered Online Gradient Descent''.
+It uses the classifier learned from the previous feature space by online gradient descent to do predictions on the recovered data.
+It does not update itself with the recovered data or in other words, it keeps fixed. \item ROGD-u: Abbreviation of ``Updating Recovered Online Gradient Descent''.
+It also utilizes the classifier learned from the previous feature space by online gradient descent to do predictions on the recovered data.
+It keeps updating itself with the recovered data. \item FESL-c: One version of FESL~\cite{DBLP:conf/nips/Hou0Z17}.
+It uses the exponential of loss to update the weight of each base model and combine them with these weights.
+It has complete overlapping period. \item FESL-s: One version of FESL~\cite{DBLP:conf/nips/Hou0Z17}.
+It also uses the exponential of loss to update the weight of each base model as FESL-c does.
+Instead of combining all the base models, FESL-s selects the best one.
+It also has complete overlapping period. \end{itemize}

+We evaluate the empirical performances of the proposed approaches on classification and regression tasks during rounds $T_1+1,\ldots,T_1+T_2$.
+We expect the overall performance can be good and not bad at the beginning or any other time step.
+We first give the accuracy and mean square error over all instances during rounds $T_1+1,\ldots,T_1+T_2$ on synthetic and real datasets, respectively.
+We conduct experiments on each dataset with two settings, namely, ``predictable'' and ``unpredictable''.
+In ``predictable'' setting, the overlapping period is predictable and thus intact while in ``unpredictable'' setting, the overlapping period is unpredictable and thus fragmentary.
+We want to verify though in general ``predictable'' setting, our method can still work well.
+Besides, ROGD-u, ROGD-f cannot run in ``unpredictable'' setting since they need intact overlapping period.
+Thus we fill the overlapping period with $0$ to let them work.
+FESL cannot work in this scenario.
+Besides, NOGD is not affected by the overlapping period.

+Furthermore, to verify that our model is comparable to the best base model and has good performance when few data are observed, we present the trend of average cumulative loss.
+Concretely, at each time $t$, the loss $\bar{\ell}_{t}$ of every method is the average of the cumulative loss over $T_1+1,\ldots,t$, namely